Phetchabun province: History

+Srisak Vallibhotama counts Phetchabun among the seven modern provinces that covered the core of Sukhothai.
+Inscription 8 places the Pa Sak valley among the areas occupied by Li Thai, with Nan and Chouburi.

+Prince Damrong Rajanubhab read the old town of Phetchabun as built in two periods, one when Sukhothai or Phitsanulok was the capital and one in the reign of Narai of Ayutthaya.
+He took both to have been sited against enemies from the north, and noted that the armies of Si Sattanakhanahut (Lan Xang) came down the Pa Sak almost every time.

 In the Thesaphiban administrative reforms at the beginning of the 20th century, the province, together with Lom Sak province to the north, formed monthon Phetchabun.
 As it was the smallest monthon, it was also the first monthon to be dissolved in 1915, after being temporarily administered from Monthon Phitsanulok between 1903 and 1907.
 Lom Sak province was abolished and merged into Phetchabun in 1932.

 From 1968–1982, communist insurgents established bases in the mountains in the province.
 From hidden locations they fought occasional skirmishes against the Thai Army.

 Symbols

 The provincial seal shows a diamond on a mountain, as diamonds are found in the province.
 In the foreground are tobacco plants, as it is one of the crops grown in the province.
 The provincial tree is the tamarind.
 Craspedacusta sowerbyi, a rare species of freshwater jellyfish is the provincial aquatic animal.
 What with Phetchabun is one of the few places in the world, that is the habitat of this species of invertebrates.